A little bit about me

-Much of my inspiration comes from seeing the world through my little girls’ eyes paired with the beauty of nature.
+Much of my inspiration comes from the beauty I find in nature.
 I’m intrigued by art that displays a process beneath the finished product.
-To me, the process of making art is just as important as the outcome.
+To me the process of making art is just as important as the outcome.
 I use materials that speak to me on a visceral level then discover interesting ways to incorporate them into my art; I find little gems like dried leaves and flowers while on a walk, my grandmother’s old buttons and sewing threads, or pages of a vintage book from an Antique store.
 Anything that catches my eye is potential art and will most likely find its way into a piece at one time or another.

 Combining encaustics and my love of mixed media is a natural choice for me because it is so experimental with limitless possibilities in the materials I can use.
 My goal in creating art is to find a link between ordinary life and the bits of magic that can be found in it.
 The result is often ethereal and atmospheric pieces with a nod to vintage illustration and assemblage art.

-Her work has been featured on the HGTV show Welcome Back Potter in 2016.
+Her solo show, Found in Nature, at Halley Gallery in April of 2019 was reviewed in the Columbus Dispatch and her work has been featured on the HGTV show Welcome Back Potter in 2016.

 She has participated in many silent auctions for charity including Art For LIfe at the Columbus Museum of Art 2016.